April 8, 2021

 Imports of timber will be an issue for the foreseeable future.
 Not enough timber is being produced to meet world demand.
 Added to this, other countries are prepared to pay more to secure their supply, pushing the UK lower down the pecking order.

 Steel is also experiencing strong global demand.
-While supply and demand are likely rebalance within the next few months, global dynamics will continue to drive prices up.
+While supply and demand are likely to rebalance within the next few months, global dynamics will continue to drive prices up.

 Raw material shortages constraining polymer supplies are causing production problems for plastics (lower ground drainage etc).
 Coatings manufacturers are also experiencing raw material shortages beyond their control, at a time when demand is particularly high.
 These issues will continue for at least 2-3 months.